Empowering Individuals, Supporting Families, Strengthening Durham Region for more than 50 years.

 We need your help!

-We are looking for your gently used winter clothing and furniture.
+We are looking for your gently used furniture and clothing.

 Your donations will go

-towards helping newcomers’ immigrant, refugees, and low-income families.
+towards helping newcomers, immigrants, refugees, and low-income families.

 Newcomer Wellness Durham